A Guide for Reflection During Marriage Decision Making

 4. I acknowledge and am willing to work through unresolved emotional or relational issues in my life.
 I am also willing to share this with my potential spouse.

 Some people have gone through various life experiences which can impact the marriage decision.
-Experiences of any kind of abuse, trauma, past inappropriate intimate relationships, dysfunction in your family-of-origin, mental illness, etc. can all become obstacles in a good decision if they are not dealt with appropriately.
+Experiences of abuse, trauma, past inappropriate intimate relationships, dysfunction in your family-of-origin, mental illness, etc. can all lead to further difficulties if they are not dealt with appropriately.
 Seek wise counsel for help dealing with these issues.
-These issues are not reasons to avoid marriage; rather, they are issues which need to be worked through.
-Unresolved issues hinder your ability to be who God wants you to be in marriage and can interfere with making wise choices.
+These issues are not reasons to avoid marriage; rather, they are issues which need to be worked through so you can better become who God wants you to be.

 2 Corinthians 2:11, “Lest Satan should get an advantage of us: for we are not ignorant of his devices.”